7 Non-Teaching Skills You Need to Launch a Freelance Online English Tutoring Business

 5. Business development skills

-Unless you intend to freelance teach for only a short period of time, you’ll want to grow your business in the long run.
+Unless you intend to teach online for only a short period of time, you’ll want to grow your business in the long run.
 As planning to succeed is what differentiates good from great independent online ESL teachers, you have to decide which direction you want your business to go and how you can get there.

 Consider the following ideas for scaling your online English school: